• Skip to primary navigation

 How To Make Guacamole

 1. Scoop 2 ripe avocados into a small bowl.
-Squeeze the juice of 1 lime into the avocados and add a few generous pinches of salt.
+Squeeze 1-2 Tbsp. of lime juice into the avocados and add ¼ tsp. of kosher salt.

 2. Smash the avocados with a fork until all the ingredients are combined.